This article is written for home/office scenarios, it’s NOT recommended for production.

 Use the az network local-gateway create command in Cloud Shell to create a local network gateway with multiple local address prefixes representing your home/lab network:

-Now that all Azure resources are created, let’s move to put all pieces together.
+Now that all Azure resources are created, let’s move to put all the pieces together.

 Configure Port Forwarding